Solar balloon: First antarctic solar weather balloon flight

 The first 100% solar weather probe, named Ballon ORA, was launched from the French Antarctic Dumont d'Urville Station in January 2011 by a joint team of students, scientists and engineers.
 The idea was to assess the feasibility of using solar balloons as probes in remote area, where saving the use of lifting gas, helium or hydrogen, would be precious.
 The flight was a success, approaching 46000 ft.
 The savings do not only concern the lifting gas in itself.
 The ORA Balloon alleviates the need for the transportation, in and out, of the heavy gas canisters.

 Use in planetary exploration

-California Institute of Technology's Jet Propulsion Laboratory has conducted a study on the use of solar balloons on several planets and moons in the solar system, concluding they are a viable option for Mars, Jupiter and Saturn.
+California Institute of Technology's Jet Propulsion Laboratory has conducted a study on the use of solar balloons on several planets and moons in the Solar System, concluding they are a viable option for Mars, Jupiter and Saturn.

+Montgolfiere type

+A variation studied, including for extraterrestrial flight like in the atmosphere of Venus, is the combination of solar balloons being additionally heated by infrared radiation from the planetary surface.

 Safety

 Planning and airspace permission may be required by local or national airspace authorities.

 Manned flights carry special risks.
 Unexpected clouds pose a serious risk, akin to regular hot air ballooning without reserve fuel.
 Solar balloons can descend rapidly when cooling occurs, making ballast very important.